ellis8555/wn95hl/README.md

 - I temp removed the 'data' folder from .ignore so you can have each collection that is currently in the database.
 - Each file is exactly what I uploaded to the database
-- After you've cloned then you could add '/data' to .ignore file
+- ~~After you've cloned then you could add '/data' to .ignore file~~
+- If adding a new field in a db collection then reflect that in '/data/\*.json' files to reflect how the db currently is defined

 ## Api notes